robertjdoig/telement/Matthew_Duddington_Report.md

 ### Water block
 A translucent cuboid which ignores collisions with the player but produces a physical force upon the 'floating blocks' Blueprint.
 When it detects a 'hit' collision from the water element projectile the scale of the block increased over a period of time using a timeline node to animate the transformation over a number of frames.
 The reverse behaviour is performed with a successful raycast during a water subtract attempt by the player.

 The image below shows the set of nodes which enable water to be added.
-This Blueprint originally made use of tics and a boolian check in order to drive the gradual change of scale, however, this was refactored to use the timeline node which made the transformation much more stable and predictable.
+This Blueprint originally made use of tics and a boolean check in order to drive the gradual change of scale, however, this was refactored to use the timeline node which made the transformation much more stable and predictable.

 *Water block add water section of Blueprint*
 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/Matthew/Water%20IO%20Add.PNG "Water block Add water section of Blueprint")